IamSreeman/IamSreeman.github.io/_posts/2021-10-13-relativistic-quantum-mechanics-textbooks-review.md

 2) Greiner, Walter (2000). *Relativistic Quantum Mechanics.
 Wave Equations* (3rd ed.).
 Springer.

 Greiner has written many books on QM and QFTs.
-This book is a bridge between his QM and QFT book.
-Unlike the above book it discuses spins higher than 1/2 also.
+This book is a bridge between his QM and QFT books.
+Unlike the above book it discusses spins higher than 1/2 also.
 But for spin 0 and spin 1/2 it discusses slightly less completely than the above book.

 ## Best advanced books
 1) Volodimir Simulik (2020). *Relativistic Quantum Mechanics and Field Theory of Arbitrary Spin*.
 Nova Science Publishers.

-It discuses higher spin RQM and also QFT.
+It discusses higher spin RQM and also QFT.
 This is a rigorous book.
 It also presents 26 different derivations of the Dirac equation.

-There are other QFT books which also discuss RQM in the beginning like Gauge theories in particle physics by Aitchison and Hey (Vol 1 chapter 3), Lectures on Quantum Field Theory by Ashok Das (up to chapter 4) , Quantum Field Theory by Lewis Ryder (chapter 2), etc.
+There are other QFT books that also discuss RQM at the beginning like Gauge theories in particle physics by Aitchison and Hey (Vol 1 chapter 3), Lectures on Quantum Field Theory by Ashok Das (up to chapter 4) , Quantum Field Theory by Lewis Ryder (chapter 2), etc.